Intraperitoneal injection

-Early Uses
+History

 There are few accounts of the use of intraperitoneal injections prior to 1970.
 One of the earliest recorded uses of IP injections involved the insemination of a guinea-pig in 1957.
 The study however did not find an increase in conception rate when compared to mating.
 In that same year, a study injected egg whites intraperitoneally into rats to study changes in "droplet" fractions in kidney cells.
 The study showed that the number of small droplets decreased after administration of the egg whites, indicating that they have been changed to large droplets.
 In 1964, a study delivered chemical agents such as acetic acid, bradykinin, and kaolin to mice intraperitoneally in order to study a "squirming" response.
 In 1967, the production of amnesia was studied through an injection of physostigmine.
 In 1968, melatonin was delivered to rats intraperitoneally in order to study how brain serotonin would be affected in the midbrain.
 In 1969, errors depending on a variety of techniques of administering IP injections were analyzed, and a 12% error in placement was found when using a one-man procedure versus a 1.2% error when using a two-man procedure.

 A good example of how intraperitoneal injections work is depicted through "The distribution of salicylate in mouse tissues after intraperitoneal injection" because it includes information on how a drug can travel to the blood, liver, brain, kidney, heart, spleen, diaphragm, and skeletal muscle once it has been injected intraperitoneally.

 These early uses of Intraperitoneal injections provide good examples of how the delivery method can be used, and provides a base for future studies on how to properly inject mice for research.